In this Article

-Here’s a look at courses specific to each field that students will take, whether they earn an associate degree or a bachelor’s degree.
+Here’s a look at courses specific to each field, whether students earn an associate degree or a bachelor’s degree.

 Courses Specific to Each Profession

-If you’re pursuing a four-year degree in either field, your coursework for a bachelor’s will include:
+If you’re pursuing a four-year degree in either field, your coursework will include:

-Clinical rotations are the cornerstone of education for sonographers and radiologic technologists.
+Clinical rotations are the cornerstone of education for ultrasound technologists and radiologic technologists.

-Your clinical training will drive home the importance of three crucial skills of successful radiology technicians and sonographers:
+Your clinical training will drive home the importance of three crucial skills for successful radiology technologists and ultrasound technologists:

 - You’ll need to carefully follow instructions to get the clear images a physician will need to diagnose or prescribe treatment for a patient.